 Microsoft’s SQL Azure Database service recently became available to the public, providing a new way to store data in the cloud and access it from a variety of applications.
-Developers and DBAs familiar with SQL Server should come up
+Developers and DBAs familiar with SQL Server should come up to speed fairly quickly by combining their existing knowledge with new features and tools that can be used for development and administration.

 It all starts with the fundamentals, however, so let’s look at how to create an Azure account, access it from applications and use SQL Server 2008 R2 client tools to work with SQL Azure.